earocorn/chat-machine/README.md

 # chat-machine
-File-based instant messenger I created when I was ~13 years old.
+File-based chat-room I created when I was ~13 years old.
 Yeah, that's why it looks like that.

 The `Core.bat` is a batch script that generates 3 batch files:
 - ChatMachine.bat